 In order to achieve this effect, precision machining was the clear choice for manufacturing.
 While most jewelry comes to life through casting or forging, the technical requirements of the Ridge Cuff called for a different production approach.
 The identical arms have to pass each other at a specific angle and with sufficient torque in order to slide into place just so.

 The Ridge Cuff weighs 2 oz and measures 3” x 2.75” x 0.35”.
-Available in brass, it comes in two sizes, and can accomodate wrists measuring 6” - 7.5” in circumference.
+Available in brass and stainless steel, it comes in two sizes, and can accommodate wrists measuring 6” - 7.5” in circumference.

 Grab one for yourself here.